Today I’m talking to David Darmanin, CEO of Hotjar, an all-in-one analytics and feedback tool for your website.

 Louis: For a leader that doesn’t think this way but wants to change, how would you try to convince this person?

 David: That’s a good question.
 It’s like trying to bring the horse to the water thing.
 I’ll try to convince him by getting his team to quit.
 That’s going to be my approach.
 It’s difficult.
-It’s very difficult to persuade someone, who does not have a user-oriented mindset, to see the light [Want to learn psychological principles to persuade customers to buy?
-Read this or this].
+It’s very difficult to persuade someone, who does not have a user-oriented mindset, to see the light.
 It is very difficult, so I will not pretend to have the answers on this.
 I don’t think I know the answer to that question.

 I think the best example is to show examples of companies that have failed because of it and others that have succeeded because of it, but my gut feeling of knowing some people, who are like this, is that that might not be enough.
 Some of us just need to go through the journey of seeing that that doesn’t work, unfortunately.